 The children will focus on Growth Mindset, as part of the PSHE curriculum, to develop their understanding of challenge, handling risk, learning from mistakes and the concept of Personal Best – always improving on what has been achieved before, to get even better.

-If you ever feel that something is preventing your child from making progress please get in touch with the headteacher or class teacher.
+If you ever feel that something is preventing your child from making progress please get in touch with the class teacher, headteacher or SENCo (Special Educational Needs Co-Ordinator).
 You may, for example, need to inform the teacher if your child has difficulty in seeing or hearing, or if stressful circumstances outside school are causing unhappiness or behaviour problems.
 We are keen to help.